- Buyer's Guide

 This handsome pack is handmade in Belgium with heavy-weight waxed canvas and oiled leather.
 The rolltop closure adjusts to a variety of loads, while the front pocket keeps frequently used gear at the ready.
 Additionally, the pack also includes a padded laptop compartment.
 A solid choice if you’re after a head-turner with everyday and travel functionality.

-Billykirk offers a modern, mature twist on the classic bookbag with their No. 297 Standard Issue Backpack.
-Exuding a thoughtful balance of form and function, the pack serves up everyday functionality with urban-friendly style.
-A good range of pockets including padded interior laptop storage and a complementary No. 302 zipper pouch give you flexible organization for work and leisure use alike.
-The pack is constructed in the USA with 10.10 oz. waxed canvas, full-grain leather, and an easily cleanable water-resistant nylon canvas lining.
+Billykirk offers a sleek hybrid carry option for daily commutes, day trips, and more with their No. 609 Standard Issue Backpack Tote.
+Exuding a thoughtful balance of form and function, the bag has a slim urban-friendly profile and can alternate between backpack and tote mode to suit changing needs.
+Interior pockets keep your day-to-day essentials organized, including space for a 15″ laptop.
+The pack is constructed in the USA with 10.10 oz. waxed canvas, full-grain leather, and an easily cleanable water-resistant nylon lining.

 We’re big fans of the Bannoch.
 So much so, we awarded it our Best Work Backpack 2019 award.
 And it’s not hard to see why.
 The Bannoch offers a honed blend of stylishly understated aesthetics that suit a range of settings, a useful selection of pocketing, and top-notch craftsmanship with premium materials.
 Handmade in Scotland, the pack is backed by a lifetime guarantee and ready to put in the hard graft wherever the day takes you.